kudiyar/h1b_statistics/README.md

 # Run Instructions
 Using the command line on a Linux machine, you run the same way as in **run.sh** file except for three arguments you have to specify the location of the data file along with its name and locations for output files along with the names you give to the files.

+# Notes
+The code works for **csv** files which are semicolon separated and does not handle other formats such as **xlsx**.
+Additional work is needed will be done in the future.